How to brew with kyusu

 Pour the tea from the kyusu into the drinking vessel(s).

-If you are serving guests, try to distribute the liquor equally by pouring a little at a time into each cup.
+If you are serving guests, pour into a serving vessel first.
+Either way, be sure to distribute the liquor equally by pouring a little at a time into each cup, in a round robin style.